ale-mendez/ESPNN/README.md

 #### Optional arguments:

-The energy grid used for the SPNN calculation can be customized with arguments
+The energy grid used for the ESPNN calculation can be customized with arguments

 - ``emin``: Minimum energy value in MeV/amu units (default: ``0.001``)
 - ``emax``: Maximum energy value in MeV/amu units (default: ``10``)